blockchain-unica/rosetta-smart-contracts/contracts/bet/solana/anchor/README.md

 Once we've defined the core contract logic, let's implement the accounts context of the `join` action.

 The `join` action involves two participants and the oracle.
 Both participants are required to join simultaneously.
-For this purpose they are typed as `Signer` accounts, contrary to the oracle.
+For this purpose, they are typed as `Signer` accounts, contrary to the oracle.

-Since Solana smart contracts are [stateless]((https://solanacookbook.com/core-concepts/accounts.html#facts)), the third account is `bet_info` of type `BetInfo` with the purpose to store the information about the bet for the involved participants.
+Since Solana smart contracts are [stateless]((https://solanacookbook.com/core-concepts/accounts.html#facts)), the third account is `bet_info` of type `BetInfo` with the purpose of storing information about the bet for the involved participants.
 It is an account that does not yet exist and is initialized (`init` attribute) by player1 (`payer` attribute).
-In particular, the payer covers the [rent fees](https://solanacookbook.com/core-concepts/accounts.html#rent) for the account initialization: every account on Solana needs to be rent-exempted, meaning that it must have a balance of at least two years' worth of rent proportional to the size of the account.
+In particular, the payer covers the [rent fees](https://solanacookbook.com/core-concepts/accounts.html#rent) for the account initialization.
+Every account on Solana needs to be rent-exempted, meaning that it must have a balance of at least two years' worth of rent proportional to the size of the account.
-The space is calculated using the `BetInfo::INIT_SPACE` constant with 8 bytes allocated for Anchor [discriminator](https://book.anchor-lang.com/anchor_bts/discriminator.html).
+The space is calculated using the `BetInfo::INIT_SPACE` constant, with 8 bytes allocated for Anchor [discriminator](https://book.anchor-lang.com/anchor_bts/discriminator.html).

 The address of `bet_info` is a special address called [PDA](https://solanacookbook.com/core-concepts/pdas.html#facts) (Program Derived Address), which are deterministically generated addresses, designed to be exclusively controlled by our contract.
 The `seeds` attribute is used to derive the address of the account.
 The seeds are used to establish a mapping between the couple (`participant1`, `participant2`) and their storage account.
-The consequence of this combination of seeds is that a single couple (`participant1`, `participant2`) can not have at the same time two different bets.
+The consequence of this combination of seeds is that a single couple (`participant1`, `participant2`) cannot have at the same time two different bets.
-We provide a graphic representation of this concept in the image below: the arrows entering the PDA rectangle represent inputs used to derive the address of the account.
+We provide a graphic representation of this concept in the image below.
+The arrows entering the PDA rectangle represent inputs used to derive the address of the account.

-The last account is the `system_program` account, a native contract, required in instructions containing account initializations and asset transfers.
+The last account is the `system_program` account, a native contract required in instructions containing account initializations and asset transfers.

 ```rust
 #[derive(Accounts)]